opf/openproject/docs/user-guide/activity/README.md

 ### Viewing project activity

 Click on the **Activity** option that is now visible in the sidebar of a project.
-This will show show you recent activity in the project, with the most recent changes at the top.
+This will show you recent activity in the project, with the most recent changes at the top.

 For each update concerning a work package, you will see: